 Wage pressure, hybrid working, staff shortages - extra challenges for managers and HR in Hungary

 More than ever before, managers are faced with the challenge of retaining employees and creating the right conditions for them to work.
-Double-digit inflation and with it the pressure to raise wages, the mental after-effects of the covid are not lost on many, all the while maintaining or achieving profitability for the company in the shadow of the Russian-Ukrainian war.
+Double-digit inflation and with it the pressure to raise wages, the mental effects of the covid are not lost on many, all the while maintaining or achieving profitability for the company in the shadow of the Russian-Ukrainian war.
 "Pre-epidemic methods don't work," says Ákos Jáhny, strategic director of Get Work Trend, a temporary employment agency.

 "If a manager starts at the bottom to settle wages, it will ripple through the whole organisation, otherwise wage scales would collapse and wage tension would be created.
 The big question is how far an organisation can compensate the increasing wages in the prices" says Ákos Jáhny.
 The HR expert adds that there is more room for manoeuvre for employers with a foreign background, who last year set the labour costs of their Hungarian subsidiary in euros.
-They can more easily raise their rates due to the 15 per cent depreciation of the euro/forint exchange rate.
+They can more easily raise the salaries due to the 15 per cent depreciation of the euro/forint exchange rate.
 Companies producing for western exports may also find it easier to raise wages.
 A more difficult situation is faced by the Hungarian-owned small and medium-sized enterprise sector working for the Hungarian market, where in many places there is no well-developed system for dealing with the wage issue.
 "The question is whether we are willing to pay wages at the expense of profits in order to increase revenues in the longer term," says Ákos Jáhny.

 Focusing on mental health